 Web-based online learning environments are used in many courses at PC to provide interactive learning experiences inside and outside the classroom.
 Technology-enhanced courses may use a Learning Management System, such as CANVAS, and/or web-based learning environments such as MyMathLab, MyCompLab, MyWritingLab, MyITLab, and Connect.

 Sequenced Linked classes provide student with an opportunity to enroll in multiple classes in a sequence within one semester.
 Sequence linked classes are classes that are part of a class sequence (i.e. ENG091, ENG101, and ENG102).
 Students who register for these classes are required to register for all classes in the designated sequence.

-Winter Intercession classes are four-week online classes that are offered in between the end of the fall semester and the beginning of the spring semester.
-Winter Intercession allows students to complete courses in a shorter period of time.
+Winter Intersession classes are four-week online classes that are offered in between the end of the fall semester and the beginning of the spring semester.
+Winter Intersession allows students to complete courses in a shorter period of time.
 These fast-paced, short-term classes do not reduce the amount of student work or effort required to succeed in the course.